Housing

 Expat housing

-Are you coming to Groningen to work and live?
-Finding a place to rent or buy can be challenging, you can prepare by reading all the information on our page on expat housing in Groningen.
+Are you coming to Groningen to live and work?
+Finding a place to rent or buy can be challenging, you can prepare yourself by reading all the information on our page on expat housing in Groningen.

 Short stay